 9) Kayaking, SUP, or Scuba Diving in Lagos

-I have narrowed down two amazing kayak and SUP tours for you which will take you to some secluded beaches of Lagos:
+I have narrowed down two amazing kayaks and SUP tours for you which will take you to some secluded beaches of Lagos:

-- Kayaking and Boat Cave Explorer Tour: EUR 35 per person, it is a 2 hour tour which will take you to the caves and beaches and caves of Ponta da Piedade with Kayaks.
+- Kayaking and Boat Cave Explorer Tour: EUR 35 per person, it is a 2-hour tour that will take you to the caves and beaches and caves of Ponta da Piedade with Kayaks.
 The advantage of going on a kayak is that you can enter some beaches where a normal boat can’t go.

 - Lagos: Stand-Up Paddle Board Rental: Rent a SUP for 4 hours for EUR 25 per person.